mrizaln/octave-ndjson/README.md

 # octave-ndjson

-Multithreaded Newline Delimited JSON (ndjson) or JSON Lines (jsonl) parser for Octave.
+Multithreaded Newline Delimited JSON (`.ndjson`) or JSON Lines (`.jsonl`) parser for Octave, powered by [`simdjson`](https://github.com/simdjson/simdjson).

-[simdjson](https://github.com/simdjson/simdjson) is used as the underlying JSON parsing library.

-This library is inspired largely by [octave-rapidjson](https://github.com/Andy1978/octave-rapidjson) design instead of the built-in `jsondecode` function in Octave.
+This library is inspired by [`octave-rapidjson`](https://github.com/Andy1978/octave-rapidjson) but the design follows [`jsondecode`](https://docs.octave.org/latest/JSON-data-encoding_002fdecoding.html#index-jsondecode) function.

 ## Motivation

 I have a simulation that emits data every few seconds.
 The data is encoded in [Newline Delimited JSON](https://github.com/ndjson/ndjson-spec)/[JSON Lines](https://jsonlines.org/).

+Before I created this, I need to always convert my JSONL into a JSON using `jq`.
+For a while it was okay, but the more the JSONL contains data, the longer the conversion and the higher the memory consumption is.
+Until after my JSONL file contains about `100k` JSON document entries in it and about `200MiB` in size, `jq` consume so much memory that the OOM killer triggered and killed it.

-After looking for a while on the internet I found that there is no parser for such JSON format for Octave.
-So here it is.
+After looking for a while on the internet I found that there is no parser for such JSON format for Octave, so I decided to create my own.

+## Usage

+> For more comprehensive usage information, read the [Help](#help) section.

-You can image JSONL as a JSON with the Root object an Array:
+You can imagine JSONL as a JSON with an array as its root :

 > JSON